2006 South Carolina gubernatorial election

 The 2006 South Carolina gubernatorial election took place on November 7, 2006.
 Incumbent Republican Governor Mark Sanford won re-election against Democratic State Senator Tommy Moore, becoming only the third Republican governor in South Carolina to win a second term (Robert Kingston Scott and Carroll A. Campbell Jr. were the others).
 Sanford started the campaign with a double-digit edge over Moore and he maintained that lead to election day.
-During the course of the campaign, Sanford's approval rating averaged in the mid-fifties.
+During the campaign, Sanford's approval rating averaged in the mid-fifties.
 In Sanford's re-election victory, he also garnered 22% of the African American vote.

 Democratic primary

 Tommy Moore, a State Senator from western South Carolina, emerged with Florence Mayor Frank Willis as the major candidates in the Democratic primary election for governor.
 Rumors circulated that Superintendent of Education and former U.S. Senate candidate, Inez Tenenbaum, might enter the race, but she ultimately chose not to run for governor nor seek re-election to her position.
 Kenneth Holland, a former U.S. Representative from the 5th congressional district, briefly entered the race, but dropped out a month later after failing to raise enough financial contributions.

 Moore and Willis traded barbs over campaign contributions made by Willis and his wife to prominent Republicans, including President George W. Bush and Senator Lindsey Graham.
 Attorney C. Dennis Aughtry entered the campaign at the eleventh hour and floated the idea of legalizing casinos statewide to raise money for public schools.
 Moore garnered more than 50% of the vote in the Democratic primary held on June 13 and thus avoided a runoff election.